-These six timeless sweaters will keep you cozy this fall—and never go out of style
+These seven timeless sweaters will keep you cozy this fall—and never go out of style

 The Cashmere Square Turtleneck by Everlane

 If you’re questioning whether or not a sweater from Everlane could be heirloom-quality, just check the more than 1,000 positive reviews that the Cashmere Square Turtleneck has racked up.
-This sweater has been one FC editor’s number one favorite through five winter seasons.
+This sweater has been one FC editor’s number one favorite through five winter seasons–she owns one in light grey and light oatmeal, and rotates them throughout the week.
 The quality is shockingly good, with small design choices (such as the thoughtful reverse stitching on the cuffs) that keep it chic.
 It comes in 10 colors and six sizes, so take your pick.
+Everlane, which is known for its high-quality, low-cost sweaters, also recently dropped a cozy, oversized alpaca cardigan that’s right out of Folklore.
+(We see you, Swifties.)

 Marin Sweater by La Ligne

-This wool-cashmere blend sweater hits the perfect notes between chunky and warm, sleek and wearable.
-It comes in 19 different color combinations, but the put-together, almost-nautical stripe pattern is always the same.
+La Ligne has an outstanding collection of polished knitwear.
+(This oversized cashmere sweater in bright red could brighten any day.)
+But the company’s signature sweater, the Marin, hits the perfect notes between chunky and warm, sleek and wearable.
+It comes in a wool-cashmere blend and 19 different color combinations, but the put-together, almost-nautical stripe pattern is always the same.
 It’s a modern-day classic.
 We love the oversize fit, the extra-long ribbed cuffs, and the cozy crew neck (that almost passes for a mock neck).

-Nadaam Cashmere Hoodie
+Naadam Cashmere Hoodie

 Yes, a hoodie can be timeless too.
-Especially if it’s from Nadaam (the cashmere company that buys direct from goat farmers in Mongolia).
-The classic design in muted colors won’t go out of style any time soon.
-And according to the FC staffer that owns this ultra-soft cashmere hoodie, it like wrapping yourself in a security blanket.
+Especially if it’s from Naadam.
+The cashmere company, which buys direct from goat farmers in Mongolia, has sweaters in almost every style imaginable.
+One standout is this cashmere hoodie, which comes in a classic design and muted colors that won’t go out of style any time soon.
+According to one FC staffer, who owns the ultra-soft hoodie, it’s like wrapping yourself in a security blanket.
 The hoodie will take you from day (it’s polished enough to wear to an early-morning Zoom meeting) to night (comfy enough to wear with sweats while demolishing a pint of ice cream in front of the TV).
-We like to size up for an even cozier feel.
+Size up for an even cozier feel.

 Looking for more recommendations?
 Check out our other handpicked suggestions.